-- The shop has gone bankrupt
+- The store has gone bankrupt

 Unfortunately, a retailer is not obligated by EU law to cooperate with VAT refunds.
-Even though you are in your right by EU law to reclaim the VAT, some shops choose not to be of service.
+Even though you are in your right by EU law to reclaim the VAT, some stores choose not to be of service.